-- Realize your card is not a toy.
+- Realize your card is a responsibility.
 Its purpose should be limited to:

 - Building Credit: making purchases and paying off the bill each month can help you establish credit

-- Emergencies: situations where you need to make large purchases, such as car repairs
+- Emergencies: situations where you need to make large purchases, such as car repair

 - Online Purchases: many companies or businesses do not accept another form of payment

-Once you've made a few purchases (and paid your bill on time), you'll reap these benefits when you make future major purchases:
+Once you've established a history of responsible credit use, you'll reap these benefits of a higher credit score when you make future major purchases: